 One important discipline: The meeting facilitator cannot simultaneously be a contributor.
 That creates a counterproductive bully pulpit.
-In a perfect world, the facilitator will be an outsider, with no stake in the outcome other than its legitimacy and timeliness.
+In a perfect world, the facilitator will be an outsider, with no stake in the decision and outcome other than its integrity, legitimacy and timeliness.

 If the facilitator is a topic expert who must contribute from time to time, we would have that person wear a "Facilitator" hat while serving in that capacity, and when he had to contribute, replace that with a "Contributor" hat.
 In the absence of hats, I've changed seats, announcing, "I'm moving from my Facilitator seat to my Contributor seat."
 When I concluded my topic-expert contribution, I'd move back to my Facilitator seat and resume facilitating the decision process.